Connect to remote Docker over SSH

 ssh-agenton the local system with the private key file produced above.

 ssh-agentthat is disabled by default, and needs to be re-enabled and set to automatic start.
-From an admin command prompt, run
+From an admin PowerShell prompt, run

 Windows (Pageant): You can use Pageant instead of OpenSSH, in which case it is necessary to set the environment variable